joncoop/platformer-final-template/README.md

 - Require the hero to perform a task in order to complete the level.
 For example, maybe the hero needs to collect a key in order to open a door in the level goal area.
 - Utilize vertical scrolling in a level.
 You'll need to modify the calculate_offset function to get vertical scrolling to work.
 - Show time on the stats layer.
 Give a time bonus for completing a level.
 Have the hero die if the level is not completed in a set amount of time.
+ - Have the hero track coins separately from the score.
+(They can still be worth points.)
+Either increase the max hearts or give an extra life when a number of coins is earned.
+Reset the coin count after the award is given.

 ### Hard

+- Give your hero a lives attribute, perhaps set to 3 when the game starts.
+When the hero loses all hearts, subtract a life from the hero and have the level restart.
+The game should end when all lives are used.
 - Change the game so that it uses the XBox controller instead of the keyboard.
 Be sure to map all game functions such as start and pause to the controller and not just player control. (https://github.com/joncoop/pygame-xbox360controller)
 - Create an underwater level.
 You can use low gravity and low terminal velocity to slow down the up and down motion.
 You should use the jump key to swim up and then let the player slowly drift down.
 The tricky part is getting the jump to work whether or not you are standing on a block.
 Be sure that jumping still functions normally in land levels.
 - Create a game with at least 8 levels total.
 Levels should be significantly different in layout and each should be at least 36 block long.